Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Deterministic Results for Linear Regression

-As discussed in page 4 of \cite{Loh12}, this setting includes some interesting cases like missing data and noisy covariates.
-A brief hint of the settings is given below: \begin{itemize} \item[--] If $Z_i = X_i + W_i$ with $W_i$ independent of $X_i$.
-Also, $W_i$ is assumed to be of mean zero with a known covariance matrix. \item[--] For some fraction $\rho\in[0, 1)$, we observe a random vector $Z_i\in\mathbb{R}^p$ such that for each component $j$, we independently observe $Z_{i}(j) = X_{i}(j)$ with probability $1 - \rho$ and $Z_i(j) = *$ with probability $\rho$. \item[--] If $Z_i = X_i\odot u_i,$ where $u_i\in\mathbb{R}^p$ is again a random vector independent of $Xi$ and $\odot$ is the Hadamard product.
+As discussed on page 4 of \cite{Loh12}, this setting includes some interesting cases such as missing data and noisy covariates.
+A brief hint of the settings is given below: \begin{itemize} \item[--] If $Z_i = X_i + W_i$ where $W_i$ is independent of $X_i$ and has mean zero with a known covariance matrix. \item[--] For some fraction $\rho\in[0, 1)$, we observe a random vector $Z_i\in\mathbb{R}^p$ such that for each component $j$, we independently observe $Z_{i}(j) = X_{i}(j)$ with probability $1 - \rho$ and $Z_i(j) = *$ with probability $\rho$.
+(Here $*$ means a missing value.) \item[--] If $Z_i = X_i\odot u_i,$ where $u_i\in\mathbb{R}^p$ is again a random vector independent of $X_i$ and $\odot$ is the Hadamard (coordinate-wise) product.
 The problem of missing data is a special case. \end{itemize} On page 6, \cite{Loh12} provide various estimators in place of $\hat{\Sigma}_n$ in~\eqref{eq:MatrixVectorEstimators}.
-The assumption in Lemma 12 of \cite{Loh12} is essentially a bound on the $\RIP$-norm in our notation and they verify this assumption in all the examples above.
-So, all our results in this section apply to these settings. \end{enumerate}
+The assumption in Lemma 12 of \cite{Loh12} is essentially a bound on the $\RIP$-norm in our notation, and they verify this assumption in all the examples above.
+Hence all our results in this section apply to these settings. \end{enumerate}